Your browser is not supported. For the best experience, you should upgrade to a modern browser with improved speed and security.

 The saying, "If she can't see it, she can't be it," speaks to the importance of introducing girls to female role models, especially in areas where women's accomplishments were often overlooked or minimized such as in science, mathematics, and technology.
 A new poster collection aims to bring more of these women's stories to light — and inspire today's Mighty Girls with the knowledge that she can be whatever she aspires to be!
 Continue reading Continue reading

-• The best books for kids, teens, and adults about women who dared to fly!
+• The best books for children, teens, & adults about Anne Frank

 21–30 of 396 items